For information on the GLORIA Center’s Rubin Scholarship 2014, click here.

 Prof. Barry Rubin

-He is editor of the Middle East Review of International Affairs (MERIA) Journal and of Turkish Studies journal.
-His latest books are The Israel-Arab Reader (seventh edition), The Long War for Freedom: The Arab Struggle for Democracy in the Middle East (Wiley), and The Truth About Syria (Palgrave-Macmillan).
+Founding editor of the Middle East Review of International Affairs (MERIA) Journal and editor of Turkish Studies journal.
+He was the author of many books, including The Israel-Arab Reader (seventh edition), The Long War for Freedom: The Arab Struggle for Democracy in the Middle East (Wiley), and The Truth About Syria (Palgrave-Macmillan).
+His final books, published in 2014, are Silent Revolution: How the Left Rose to Political Power (Broadside Books) and, with co-author Wolfgang G. Schwanitz, Nazis, Islamists and the Making of the Modern Middle East (Yale University Press).

 Dr. Jonathan Spyer